Weight loss after six weeks using Nutrient Optimiser

 The chart below shows the weight loss of the participants in the weight loss stream broken up based on whether they were part of the prize pool.
 As shown in the chart, there was a 2.9% absolute difference in weight loss between the two categories over the six weeks.
 People who participated in the prize pool were less likely to drop out and lost approximately twice as much weight.
 People who were committed enough to participate in the prize pool tended to achieve much better results.

 The chart below shows the change in weight for the ten people who lost the most weight with nearly 12% of their body weight lost during the six weeks.
-Eight out of ten of these people were part of the prize pool.

-- On average users lost 5.1% of their starting body weight over the five-week at a rate of 0.75% per week.
+- On average, users lost 5.1% of their starting body weight over the five-week at a rate of 0.75% per week.

 - People who identified as insulin resistant lost weight at the same rate as everyone else.